bawilc01/pythonclassproject/README.md

     - `<pip install bokeh>`
     - `<pip install scipy>`
     - `<pip install notebook>`
-3. Run Jupyter Notebooks from terminal:
+3. Run Jupyter Notebooks from terminal with the command:
     - `<jupyter notebook>`
-4. Open the TrainingAnalysisProject.ipynb notebook
+4. Open the pythonclassproject-master/TrainingAnalysisProject.ipynb notebook
 5. Click *cell* and *Run All* to run the entire notebook

 ### Project Requirements